MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-003.1-Tax-Configuration.md

     Calculated tax, which is an output of a use case needs to be mapped to a tax ledger table.
 Example: On posting of general ledger entry for GST, there will be a new GST Entry created as a tax ledger for the posted transaction.

-## How to Attach Use Case to Business Event.
+## How to attach use case to business event.

 - To attach a use case to a Business Event go to ‘Tax Use Case Events’ from the Search box.